Oli Pettigrew

 Oli Pettigrew (born 2 April 1981) is a television presenter and former model.

-Early Life
+Life and education

 Pettigrew was born in Hong Kong and moved to England when he was five years old.
 He has an older brother Simon, lead singer for the band Ghosts, and younger brother Chris.
 He has an older sister from his father's first marriage named Natasha.
 Oli's paternal uncle is Lt.
 Colonel (ret.)
-Paul Pettigrew, (6GRRA).
+Paul Pettigrew, 6th Gurkha Rifles.

-Oli was schooled in England, attended Cranmore as a youth and prestigious boarding school, Cranleigh.
-As a youth, Oli dreamed of becoming an RAF pilot, but while traveling to Hong Kong for a gap year, a chance introduction to the modeling agency Signal 8 in Hong Kong changed his life path dramatically.
+Pettigew was schooled in England, attended Cranmore as a youth and prestigious boarding school, Cranleigh.

-Upon signing, Oli worked a number of smaller modeling jobs for various magazines and department stores before landing a campaign for Levi's.
-His adventures led him to accept a role in Gen-Y Cops, the sequel to Jackie Chan's 1999 film Gen-X Cops.
-After his gap year was over, Pettigrew returned to England to finish his studies at Southhampton Institute.

-Education

-Pettigrew was educated at Cranleigh School, an English boarding school in Surrey.
 He attended Southampton Institute and graduated in 2004.
 Shortly after, he moved to SE Asia, where he began his career in the entertainment industry.

+Pettigrew is married to Linda Black and they have two children.